Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-utility-types-pick-and-omit.md

 ---
 layout: ../../layouts/Post.astro
 title: 'TypeScript utility types: Pick and Omit'
-metaTitle: 'TypeScript utility types: Pick and Omit - Daily Dev Tips'
+metaTitle: 'TypeScript | Pick and Omit utility types [2022 Guide]'
 metaDesc: 'Pick and Omit can be used as TypeScript utility types to modify existing types or interfaces'
 image: /images/20-02-2022.jpg
 date: 2022-02-20T03:00:00.000Z